 One of the biggest culprits of downtime is caused by neglecting the motor shaft and bearings.
-Dirt can quickly build up on the bearings and cause your components to overheat due to the motor working harder to produce an effective outcome for your HVAC system.
+Dirt can quickly build upon the bearings and cause your components to overheat due to the motor working harder to produce an effective outcome for your HVAC system.
 When lubricating the bearings, be careful to not over-grease them.
-If you aren’t sure on lubrication protocols, refer to your operations manual for the adequate amount and frequency of grease to these bearings.Want to get the most out of your #HVAC system? @RasMech gives you the tips you need to keep your HVAC system’s parts performing at top performance.
+If you aren’t sure about lubrication protocols, refer to your operations manual for the adequate amount and frequency of grease to these bearings.Want to get the most out of your #HVAC system? @RasMech gives you the tips you need to keep your HVAC system’s parts performing at top performance.
 Click To Tweet

 Adopting a routine maintenance or scheduling checkups with a trusted technician to clean, grease or replace the fan motor will prolong the lifespan of your air conditioning unit.

 With how much we use our HVAC systems, it makes sense that we would do everything to save energy and money.